jftuga/blog/_posts/2020-09-21--Incremental-Search-of-HTML-Table-with-Highlighting.md

         """ read all rows and columns of the Excel spredsheet defined by 'sheet' 'self.phone_data' is a list that will be populated with delimited strings in this format: {name};{extension};{dept}
-            conveniently, each string starts with a person's last name, which is how the list should be sorted
+            conveniently, each string starts with a person's last name, which is also how the list should be sorted
         """
         wb = openpyxl.load_workbook(filename = self.source_xlsx, read_only=True)
         sheet = wb["Sheet1"]